shubham590/Zoho-Level-1-Assignment/README.md

 Comment App

 So, this full stack app has Signup,Signin, Forgot Password and a Homepage.
-In Homepage user is allowed to write comments which he/she wants to share only after he/she is a registered user and is logged in.
+In Homepage user is allowed to write comments which he/she wants to share only if he/she is a registered user and is logged in.